Joachim Wedell-Neergaard

 Joachim Wedell-Neergaard, née Wedell-Wedellsborg (11 January 1862 – 4 January 1926) was a Danish diplomat, landowner and chamberlain.
 The son of Gustav Wedell-Wedellsborg and Louise Elise Henriette Bruun de Neergaard, on 19 June 1893 he was granted royal permission to carry the name Wedell-Neergaard.
-He had that same year succeeded his maternal grandfather as owner of Svenstrup Manor at Køge.
+In the same year, he had succeeded his maternal grandfather as owner of Svenstrup Manor at Borup.
 He was president of the Danish Forest Association from 1906 to 1916.